ioBroker/ioBroker.openweathermap/README.md

 * (Apollon77) Make sure all forecast data are processed correctly

 ### 0.2.4 (2022-04-19)
-* (Apollon77) Fix crash case when states have invalid metadata
+* (Apollon77) Fixed a crash case when states have invalid metadata

 ### 0.2.3 (2022-03-15)
 * (Apollon77) Increase timeout to read data to 10s